 The closest Railway station is Stavanger Stasjon.
 This small local station has four daily train trips to and from Oslo Sentral Stasjon.
 It will take you approximately 8 hours to travel to Stavanger via train.
 The route is serviced by GoAhead Nordic.

 Once you have arrived in Stavanger, you can travel to the trailhead using a bus or taxi.
-Although the public transport (bus) service is very good and more cost effective.
+However, the public transport (bus) service is very good and more cost-effective.

 What’s the Best Time To Visit Preikestolen Norway?

 The primary Preikestolen hiking season is from late April to October.
 The peak tourist season is between June to September, so you should try to avoid the trail if possible due to the high amount of tourists.